Your Research Actually Isn’t Just for Your Professor

-In this context, your professor or supervisor may be your most immediate answer to the question of who your research is for.2
+For emerging biblical scholars, there’s plenty of writing needed to fulfill degree program requirements.1 In this context, your professor or supervisor may be your most immediate answer to the question of who your research is for.2 That makes sense, but it’s hardly the whole story because your program’s requirements aren’t islands unto themselves.

 Your Research Is for Your Professor …

+When doing research required by your degree program, you are doing that research for its evaluator(s).
 That might be your professor.
 It might be his or her grader, a committee, or even fellow students.

 But Not Only Your Professor …

 Imagine if you were doing your same research project for something outside your degree program.
 What kind of an audience would that project then address?
+And what does that extended audience tell you about how to craft a project that matters?

 If your project implies an audience like readers of academic journals or monographs, that who should shape what you produce in a particular way.
+Or if your project implies an audience of non-specialists, that will shape what you need to produce in a different way.

 Because Assignments Imitate Life

-But even in research that a degree program requires, such requirements probably aren’t there solely because faculty need to assess your work.
+But even in research that a degree program requires, requirements probably aren’t there solely because faculty need to assess your work.
+Still less are they likely to be there because faculty really enjoy the act of grading.

 Instead, a great many degree program requirements tend to imitate life outside that program.
 That imitation may be more or less clear, more or less directly.
 But it’s often there.